 Capital Needs Assessment (CNA).
 Except as noted below, each project selected for award will be required to perform a detailed physical inspection to determine both short-term rehabilitation needs and long-term capital needs to be addressed through a Reserve for Replacement Account.
 A CNA must be submitted with the Financing Plan.

 Transition to CNA eTool.
 HUD is in the process of developing a standardized CNA eTool for multifamily housing that will also be required of all RAD transactions.
 This new CNA eTool will be required as part of any RAD Financing Plan (or application for FHA Firm Commitment) submitted six months after publication of the CNA eTool.
-Any CNA submitted prior to this date must follow the guidance under Revision 1 of this Notice.
+Any CNA submitted prior to this date must use either the CNA eTool, if available, or follow the guidance under Revision 1 of this Notice.

 Contractor Qualifications.
 The CNA must be completed by a qualified, independent third-party professional as required in the appropriate HUD guidance (the RAD PCA or the CNA eTool).

 Exemptions.
-HUD will exempt the following transaction types from CNA requirements, with the exception of preparing the 20 Year Reserve Schedule and the Utility Consumption Baseline (UCB):
+HUD may exempt the following transaction types from CNA requirements, with the exception of preparing the 20 Year Reserve Schedule and the Utility Consumption Baseline (UCB):

 For non-FHA transactions,